aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ---

-A foundational part of building the parser is deciding on how to handle whitespace, so we can define our lexeme handling
+- A foundational part of building the parser is deciding on how to separate our lexemes, ie the whitespace.
+- By convention, we assume a lexeme _starts at the head of the stream, and any following whitespace._

 ```
 import qualified Text.Megaparsec.Char.Lexer as L